throwaway121998/sysc-4001-assignment-2/README.md

 ## Discussion

-Our solution uses SZ processes and semaphores, where SZ is the number of elements in the array, B. Processes [0, ..., SZ - 2] are tasked with manipulating the array B at index [i, i + 1], where i is the process number.
+Our solution uses SZ - 1 processes and semaphores, where SZ is the number of elements in the array, B. Processes [0, ..., SZ - 1] are tasked with manipulating the array B at index [i, i + 1], where i is the process number.
 To avoid deadlocks, our solution uses asymmetry: even number processes await semaphores i then i + 1 whilst odd processes await semaphores i + 1 then i.
-Finally, process number SZ - 1, is tasked with checking to see if the array is successfully placed in decreasing order.
-If the array is placed in decreasing order, then process SZ - 1 set's the shared state `is_alive` to false, and all processes break and exit.
+Finally, after SZ - 1 iterations of swapping, all processes break and exit.
 The pseudocode is as follows:

 ### Pseudocode